Travel Green and Safe for All Customers

 - Columbus Day (Monday, October 14)

 - Thanksgiving Eve, Thanksgiving Day, and the day after Thanksgiving (Wednesday, November 22 - Friday, November 24)

 - New Year’s Eve (Tuesday, December 31)

-- Special Events – including but not limited to major NYC parades (including the NYC National Puerto Rican Day Parade on Sunday, June 11); Belmont trains (including Belmont Stakes Day, Saturday, June 8); 2019 PGA Championship (May 13 – 19); Mets-Willets Point trains; the US Golf Open; and the "Ride to Montauk" on Saturday, May 21.
+- Special Events – including but not limited to major NYC parades (including the NYC National Puerto Rican Day Parade on Sunday, June 11); Belmont trains (including Belmont Stakes Day, Saturday, June 8); 2019 PGA Championship (May 13 – 19); Mets-Willets Point trains; the US Golf Open; and the "Ride to Montauk" on Saturday, May 20.

 There are certain holidays on which the LIRR generally has below-average ridership, and bicycles can be accommodated.
 Bicycles are permitted on the following holidays: